 - Have them punch outward with one arm while deeply inhaling.

 - Have them punch outward with the other arm while bringing the first arm back to its original position and exhaling

 - They should repeat the punching/breathing sequence for a minute or so, or as long as is comfortable.

 - Bring to their attention to the fact that their breathing sounds like the wheels of a train in motion.
 Encourage them to picture the train in their minds.

 - When you stop the exercise, tell them that the train has arrived at the next station.

-To further develop your child’s inner strength and awareness, you may want to teach them some age-appropriate yoga exercises and simple meditation-exercises.
+One step further To further develop your child’s inner strength and awareness, you may want to teach them some age-appropriate yoga exercises and simple meditation-exercises.
 Children love them, and adults love watching their children learn important life skills that aren’t taught in school.